wso2-attic/ballerina-integrator/README.md

 ```

-  The bookstoreService sends a response similar to the following.
+  The `phone_store_service`e sends a response similar to the following.
 ```
    < HTTP/1.1 200 OK
-   {"Message":"Your order is successfully placed.
+   {"Message":"Your order was successfully placed.
 Ordered book will be delivered soon"}
 ```

   Sample Log Messages: